parshnt/gclass-bot/README.md

 $ pip install -r requirements.txt
 ```

-4. Add your G-account Email-ID, password and link to join Google meet/ Google classroom link to [config.py](config.py).
+4. Add your G-account Email-ID, password, and link to join Google meet/ Google classroom link to [config.py](config.py).
 ![my-url](docs/gclass.png)

 5. Add your weekly timetable/schedule to [timetable.txt](timetable.txt). see [this](timetable.txt) for a detailed guide on how to load your schedule.

-6. Run `python main.py` and rest will be taken care of :)
+6. Run `python main.py` and the rest will be taken care of :)

 ### Todo

  - Write Tests
- - Heroku One-click deploy app
+ - Heroku One-click deploy the app

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)